Mistersz/Mistersz/README.md

-  Here you will find writeups of challenges that i solved and projects that i´m working on.
-  Usually i like to apply knowledge that i come across (in classes or just by reading some random material) in a fun and esoteric way to grasp it´s fundamental concepts and also for my own amusement.
-  Things on this profile are majorly kept as sort of a vault for solutions.
-Conceptual texts and experiments will be posted on my blog once it´s done.

-  ### Interests:
+Undergraduate Computer Science student at UFRJ, CTF player/director at GRIS-UFRJ, and cybersecurity/infra engineer at SEALS Solutions.

+I’m interested in low-level security, especially kernel and browser exploitation, virtualization security, microarchitecture, and AI agent security.

+This profile is a vault for write-ups, experiments, notes, and small projects i use for esoteric knowledge.

+## Interests

-  - kernel & browser pwn
+- Kernel and browser exploitation
+- Virtualization and sandbox security
-  - microarchitecture sec
+- Microarchitecture security
-  - cloud/web security
+- AI agent security
-  - ai security
+- Cloud and web security

-  ### What am i doing?
+## Current work

-  - conducting research and infra work at RAVEL-UFRJ
+- Research and infrastructure work at RAVEL-UFRJ
-  - working as a cybersecurity engineer at seals-solutions
-  - pwn
+- Cybersecurity engineering at SEALS Solutions
+- CTF playing, challenge solving, and write-up writing

-  ### About me:
+## About me:
-  - I´m a 23 years old male
+I´m a 23 years old male
-  - Brazilian
+Brazilian
-  - Speak Portuguese, English and a bit of Spanish
+Speak Portuguese, English and a bit of Spanish
-  - I enjoy creating mental models and hacking things
+I enjoy creating mental models and hacking things